 Notice that.
 Tolerance does not mean agreeing with a person’s behavior.
 So follow me here, if a bigot is someone who is intolerant, that means a bigot doesn’t have the ability or willingness to tolerate the existence of opinions or behavior that he or she doesn’t agree with.

 Is that what Christians are guilty of?
 Are Christians unwilling to tolerate the existence of opinions or behavior we don’t agree with?
 Are Christians imprisoning and killing people who have different opinions than us?
 Are Christians seeking to stamp out people with different opinions?

 I don’t see that happening.
 Oh, there have been some people who’ve claimed they were Christians who’ve engaged in that kind of behavior, but they were acting contrary to the teachings of Jesus.

-Christians, having learned from Jesus’s instructions here and elsewhere know that we are to live peaceably with all men, even those with whom we have passionate disagreements with.
+Christians, having learned from Jesus’s instructions here and elsewhere, know that we are to live peaceably with all men, even those with whom we have passionate disagreements.

 So, as Christians walk in the teachings of the New Testament, the charge of bigotry is misplaced.
 It doesn’t accurately describe a true follower of Jesus.

 I’m sure you’ve heard this claim.
 Let’s consider the charge.
 You know what a phobia is.
 It’s, “An extreme or irrational fear of or aversion to something.”